![]() |

 the Johns Family have welcomed visitors to the Hartland Quay Hotel which

-the hotel is proudly run by Chris and Jill Johns.
-When the tide is out the
+2016 the hotel was proudly run by Chris and Jill Johns.
+Today the hotel

-beautiful sheltered cove exposes some interesting rock pools and a sandy
+cove exposes some interesting rock pools and a sandy beach which can be

-beach which can be reached easily via the slipway.
-Enjoy safe bathing, fishing,
+reached easily via the slipway.
+Enjoy safe bathing, fishing, surfing and

-surfing and exploring.
+exploring.
 Twenty minutes walk South of Hartland Quay is Spekes

-Mill Mouth, the most spectacular waterfall on the North Devon Atlantic Heritage
+Mill Mouth, the most spectacular waterfall on the North Devon Atlantic

-and windy if you're a walker needing a well earned rest from the rigours
+wet and windy if you're a walker needing a well earned rest from the rigours

 of the South West Coast Path, a geologist in awe of the incredible Crackington